National Guard activated for D.C. protests, with more restraints than in June, officials say

 Though no organized march between the Wednesday rallies has been planned, organizers said they expect a large number of attendees to make their way from the Ellipse to the Capitol at the conclusion of the morning event.

-Pro-Trump protesters have also frequently visited the stretch of 16th Street NW north of the White House that Bowser renamed Black Lives Matter Plaza during the summer demonstrations, where they have torn down signs honoring Black leaders and victims of violence and demanding racial justice.
+Pro-Trump protesters have also frequently visited the stretch of 16th Street NW north of the White House that Bowser renamed Black Lives Matter Plaza during the summer demonstrations, where they have torn down signs demanding racial justice and honoring Black leaders and victims of violence.

-Acting D.C. police chief Robert J. Contee III, who assumed the position just this week, said Monday that police might close off the plaza to all pedestrians if conditions warrant.
+Acting D.C. police chief Robert J. Contee III, who assumed the position just this past week, said Monday that police might close off the plaza to all pedestrians if conditions warrant.
+Bowser said she would consider imposing a curfew if needed, as she did during the protests in June.

 The organization Black Lives Matter DC put out a statement Monday asking Bowser to go further than she has so far in her denunciation of far-right demonstrators.